christivl/Rain-UK/README.md

 ... | ... | ... | ... | ...
 City 270 | x rainy days | y rainy days | ... | z rainy days |

+2. rain_40_cities.txt

+A text file of the same format as "rain_AVG_city.txt", produced by the second Jupyter Notebook (Automation), containing the rain information for the first 40 cities (out of the 270).